yusufocaliskan/leads-app/README.md

     php artisan migrate

-With fews other table, laravel will create the `leads` table and `users`.
+With fews other tables, Laravel will create two more tables with the name `leads` and `users`.

 Let's add some record to the tables.
 We will then needed.